 9. Avoid Predatory Financial Services Providers

 Avoid the temptation to use predatory financial services providers, especially payday lenders.
 They charge exorbitant interest on short-term loans and lead to vicious cycles of debt.
 If an unexpected expense pops up, opt for a payroll advance app like Earnin.
-Earnin runs entirely on voluntary contributions from users rather than mandatory fees or interest – you’re not obligated to pay a dime to use it.
+Earnin runs entirely on voluntary contributions from users rather than mandatory fees or interest, so you’re not obligated to pay a dime to use it.

 10. Find a Financial Accountability Partner